-As a result of the Coronavirus pandemic, more and more of us that are in a position to do so are recognizing the needs of charitable organizations.
+As a result of the Coronavirus pandemic, more individuals are recognizing the needs of charitable organizations and evaluating their ability to make donations to those organizations.
 Deciding where to donate your hard-earned dollars takes a lot of careful planning.
-A smart charitable giving strategy also considers how and when you give.
+A smart charitable giving strategy considers how, when and what you give.
 Both your method of giving and the timing of your gifts can help to maximize your impact on favorite charities—while minimizing your tax bite.

 Impact of tax reform on charitable giving

-While there are many ways to give charitable gifts during your lifetime, from charitable remainder trusts to remainder interests in real estate, chances are you donate directly to the organizations you care most about.
+While there are many charitable vehicles that can be utilized to accomplish charitable giving during your lifetime, chances are you donate directly to the organizations you care most about.

-When you itemize deductions on your income tax return, you can still deduct the cash gifts you made to charities throughout the year, up to 60% of your adjusted gross income (AGI).
-However, as part of the 2017 tax law changes, the standard deduction amount almost doubled.
+When you itemize deductions on your income tax return, you can deduct cash gifts you make to charities throughout the year, up to 60% of your adjusted gross income (AGI).1 However, as part of the 2017 tax law changes, the standard deduction amount almost doubled.
 Now fewer than 10% of taxpayers are likely to itemize their deductions.

 If you’re among the millions of Americans no longer itemizing deductions, you may be missing out on an income tax benefit from your charitable gifts.
-And even if you are still itemizing, you may not be receiving as large a tax benefit as you enjoyed in previous years.
+And, if you are itemizing deductions, you may not be receiving as large a tax benefit as you enjoyed in previous years.

 To help maximize your income tax benefits going forward, here are five charitable giving strategies you might want to consider: